maryreader/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a Research Officer at the Centre for Analysis of Social Exclusion at The London School of Economics.
-My research uses quantitative methods to identify the causal effects of social and economic policies.
+I am a Pre-Doctoral Research Assistant at the STICERD-Gates Hub for Equal Representation at The London School of Economics.
+My research uses economic methods to identify the causal effects of public policy.